root-project/jsroot/docs/JSROOT.md

 ### Migration v5 -> v6

 In JSROOT v6 release some many incompatible changes where done.
-Here small info about.

 Main script was renamed to `JSRoot.core.js`.
 Old `JSRootCore.js` script left to provide partial compatibility with old applications, but will be removed in future JSROOT v6.2.
 All URL parameters for main script will be ignored, to load JSROOT functionality one should use `JSROOT.require` function.
 To create standard GUI, `JSROOT.buildGUI` function has to be used.

 Instead of `JSROOT.JSONR_unref` one can use `JSROOT.parse`.
 If object is provided to `JSROOT.parse` it just replaces all references which were introduced by `TBufferJSON::ToJSON()` method.